 Joining the Inn

-From Monday 2 December to Monday 13 January 2020, the four Inns will be closed to new admissions.
+From Monday 2 December to 27 January 2020, the four Inns will be closed to new admissions.
 This is to allow for the introduction of new admission rules and forms.
 (Note: This date has been extended from the previously published date of 13 January).

 If your application was posted to arrive before Monday 2 December will be processed.
 Applications posted to arrive after 2 December will be held on file until January, and you will be required to provide additional documents in line with the new rules.
 These documents will be sent to you in January.